kobus-v-schoor/dotgit/README.md

 ## Future goals

-dotgit was written with a plugin architecture.
-It currently only has one plugin, namely the "plain" plugin, which just does symlinking.
-The following plugins are planned for future releases:
+dotgit was written with a plugin architecture which allows easily extending it with more functionality.
+The following plugins are on the wishlist for future releases (more suggestions welcome):

-* Encryption using GnuPG
+* [x] Encryption using GnuPG
-* Templating
+* [ ] Templating

 ## Migrating from v1.x